WPIC 35.50 Assault—Definition

 If the charge necessitates use of more than one paragraph of this instruction, the bracketed word “also” should be used as applicable.
-For directions on using bracketed phrases, see the Introduction to WPIC 4.20.
+For directions on using bracketed phrases, see WPIC 4.20 (Introduction).

 Include the phrase “with unlawful force” if there is a claim of self-defense or other lawful use of force.

-Although use of multiple definitions of assault does not implicate jury unanimity, the committee recommends that only those options supported by evidence presented at trial be used to avoid possible juror confusion.
+Although use of multiple definitions of assault does not implicate jury unanimity, the WPI Committee recommends that only those options supported by evidence presented at trial be used to avoid possible juror confusion.

 Definition of assault—battery.
 The first paragraph of the instruction defines assault by battery.
 See State v.
 Madarash, 116 Wn.App.
 500, 513, 66 P.3d 682 (2003).
 The definition of “offensive” in the first paragraph is adapted from section 19 of the Restatement (Second) of Torts.
 Section 19 states that “a bodily contact is offensive if it offends a reasonable sense of personal dignity.”
 Comment (a) to section 19 states: